 - (a) This Appendix describes both the BPAC-C and FAC-C certification programs and the minimum qualifications to achieve either and/or both certifications.
-These certifications are part of GS-1102 career development as a minimum in addition to the foundation required for these individual GS-1102's to be eligible for appointment as a warranted Contracting Officer (CO).
+These certifications are part of the GS-1102 career development as a minimum, in addition to the foundation required for these individual GS-1102's to be eligible for appointment as a warranted Contracting Officer (CO).
 The Contracting Officer program is specifically outlined in Appendix 2B of the BPI. - (b) The authority to negotiate and enter into contracts, in the name of the United States on behalf of Bonneville Power Administration (Bonneville), is given to the Administrator by the Bonneville Project Act of 1937.
 The Administrator has further delegated the authority to purchase goods and services to the Head of the Contracting Activity (HCA), with the power of re-delegation.
 Appointment of individuals to act as Contracting Officers is accomplished by re-delegation of authority by the HCA to individuals as prescribed in Bonneville policy.
 Any level of Contracting Officer appointment shall not be made without a corresponding contracting certification in either the BPAC-C and/or FAC-C programs. - (c) A Contracting Officer (CO) is an individual authorized to contractually bind Bonneville as evidenced by a certificate of appointment issued by the Head of the Contracting Activity.
-The HCA and Contracts and Strategic Sourcing Organization (NSS) have jointly established the BPAC-C Contracting certification & qualification program including; education, job specific training, and experience criteria leading to certification and appointment of Contracting Officers. - (d) The NSS Organization is given the authority to manage the BPAC-C certification levels and assess the demonstrable proficiencies to include issuance of Contracting Certifications under this program until October 1, 2020.
+A Contracting Officer enters into, administers, or terminates contracts and makes related determinations and findings, and has the authority to do so by their certificate of appointment. - (d) Effective September 30, 2020: The BPAC-C program was discontinued for new entrants into the BPAC-C program.
+For existing BPAC-C certificate holders, the NSS Organization is given the authority to manage the BPAC-C certification levels and assess the demonstrable proficiencies to include issuance of Contracting Certifications under this program.
 The requirements for training, education and experience are contained within this appendix.
 With that authority, NSS leadership is responsible for ensuring that the experience, education and training of personnel are complete before certifying and issuing a BPAC-C Certificate.
-Additionally, the same validation shall be completed by NSS prior to requesting a delegation of authority/

-- appointment as a CO.
+Additionally, the same validation shall be completed by NSS prior to requesting a delegation of authority/ appointment as a CO.
 A Purchasing Agent or Contract Specialist must be certified to Level I, II, or III prior to being nominated for a delegation of authority as a Contracting Officer (CO) above the Nominal level.
-The CO program is outlined in BPI Appendix 2B. - (e) The HCA will review all Director of Contracts and Strategic Sourcing (NSS) request(s) for an individual appointment as a Contracting Officer, and will approve such qualifications before any individual is authorized to serve as a Contracting Officer.
+The CO program is outlined in BPI Appendix 2B.

+(e) The HCA will review all Director of Contracts and Strategic Sourcing (NSS) request(s) for an individual appointment as a Contracting Officer, and will approve such qualifications before any individual is authorized to serve as a Contracting Officer.
 Only those persons who have been delegated Contracting Officer authority in this manner may commit an expenditure of Bonneville funds via Contracts, Financial Assistance, Grants and/or Agreements covered under the BPI or BFAI respectively.